Orthopedic Surgery Eligibility

 - Hold a valid and unrestricted license to practice medicine in the United States, U.S. territories or Canada.

 - All applicants must have completed both a PGY-1 program or accredited internship and an Orthopedic Surgery residency program approved by the Accreditation Council of Graduate Medical Education (ACGME), the American Osteopathic Association (AOA), or the Royal College of Physicians and Surgeons of Canada (RCPSC).
 The ABPS accepts ALL medical residencies approved by the RCPSC, including approved residencies outside Canada.

-- An Orthopedic surgeon who completed his or her graduate medical education outside of the United States or Canada and does not meet the requirement above may be eligible, provided he or she has been engaged as a full-time teaching faculty member in an ACGME accredited orthopedic surgery residency program for a minimum of four continuous years immediately preceding application and meets all other eligibility requirements.
+- An Orthopedic surgeon who completed his or her graduate medical education outside of the United States or Canada and does not meet the residency requirement above may be eligible, provided he or she has been engaged as a full-time teaching faculty member in an ACGME accredited orthopedic surgery residency program for a minimum of four continuous years immediately preceding application and meets all other eligibility requirements.

 - Applicants qualifying under 2.1. above must submit documentation of satisfactory completion of an orthopedic surgery residency outside the U.S. or Canada verified by the Program Director/institution, and letter from the applicant’s current Department Chair or Program Director verifying the resident teaching experience.

 - Provide evidence of active staff privileges for a minimum of eighteen (18) consecutive months (post-residency/fellowship training) in a single AOA-accredited or JCAHO-accredited institution.
-Documentation on letterhead from a hospital administrator is required.
+Documentation on letterhead from a hospital administrator is required and should be provided at the time of application, or no later than two months preceding a scheduled Oral (Part 2) exam.

 Additional Application Requirements: